jreeee/awccccpp/README.md

 ###  Disclaimer: this project is neither affiliated with [AniList](https://anilist.co) nor [AWC](https://anilist.co/user/AWC/)

-###  Disclaimer 2: This is currently non-functional as i am working on building up the structure first
+###  Disclaimer 2: This is currently in a non-functional state as i am working on building up the structure first

 ## awccccpp / aw4cpp

 aw4cpp (AWC Challenge Checker C++) is a redesign of my older project [awccc](https://github.com/jreeee/awccc).